c19witness/uk-covid19-inquiry/2023-10-11_module-2/3_Sir_Mark_Walport.rst

 **Sir Mark Walport**: Yes.

-**Lead Inquiry**: -- to wear a mask, reduced infection compared to those studies that found there had been no effect?
+**Lead Inquiry**: -- to :outline:`wear a mask`, reduced infection compared to those studies that found there had been no effect?

 **Sir Mark Walport**: Yes.
 So there were 35 studies in community settings.
 Three of them were in fact randomised controlled trials, and there were 32 observational studies, and then were a further 40 studies in healthcare settings, one of which was a randomised control trial, and 39 observations.